-- iv.
+- v.
 All CCDF-eligible license-exempt center care.
-Provide the standard: NA - v.
+Provide the standard: NA. - vi.
 All CCDF-eligible license-exempt family child care homes.
-Provide the standard:

-Prevention of child maltreatment standards include: License exempt informal providers are prohibited from using physical, humiliating, or frightening punishment such as spanking, shaking, or hitting a child.
+Provide the standard: License exempt informal providers are prohibited from using physical, humiliating, or frightening punishment such as spanking, shaking, or hitting a child. - vii.

-- vi.
 All CCDF-eligible license-exempt in-home care.
-Provide the standard: Prevention of child maltreatment standards include: License exempt in-home providers are prohibited from using physical, humiliating, or frightening punishment such as spanking, shaking, or hitting a child. - vii.
+Provide the standard: License exempt in-home providers are prohibited from using physical, humiliating, or frightening punishment such as spanking, shaking, or hitting a child. - viii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
-Provide the standard: Prevention of child maltreatment standards include: Meeting Child's Needs: Providers must address the physical, social, emotional, and cognitive needs of each child in their care.
+Provide the standard:

+Meeting Child's Needs: Providers must address the physical, social, emotional, and cognitive needs of each child in their care.